stephenhky/PriceQuenchDetection/README.md

 # PriceQuenchDetection

-Using deep learning methods to predict stock price cliff
+Using deep learning methods to predict stock price quench.